Please confirm topic selection

 • Penfield 4 inserted between facets and used to lever back into position

-• usually have to fuse two levels due to inadequate lateral mass purchase at level of dislocation
+• usually have to fuse two levels due to inadequate lateral mass purchase at the level of dislocation

 • Combined anterior decompression and posterior reduction / stabilization